salonishah01/Matplotlib/README.md

 ### 9. Pairwise Plot

 Pairwise plot is a favorite in exploratory analysis to understand the relationship between all possible pairs of numeric variables.
-It is a must have tool for bivariate analysis.
+It is a must have tool for bivariate analysis.-

 ### 10. Diverging Bars